Sadya: Preparations

-The sadya is usually served for lunch, although a lighter version is served for dinner too.
-Preparations begin the night before, and the dishes are prepared before ten o' clock in the morning on the day of the celebration.
-On many occasions, sadya is served on tables, as people no longer find it convenient to sit on the floor.
-Sourcing of items/ingredients for Sadya is an elaborate and careful process to ensure quality.
-The lighting of the fire to prepare the sadya is done after a prayer to Agni and the first serving is offered on a banana leaf in front of a lighted nilavilallku as an offering to god.
+The sadya is usually served for lunch, although a lighter version is served for dinner as well.
+Preparations begin the night before, and the dishes are prepared before ten o'clock in the morning on the day of the celebration.
+Nowadays, sadya is often served on tables, as people no longer find it convenient to sit on the floor.
+Sourcing of items/ingredients for a sadya is an elaborate and careful process to ensure quality.
+The lighting of the fire to prepare the sadya is done after a prayer to Agni, and the first serving is offered on a banana leaf in front of a lighted nilavilakku as an offering to Ganapati.

-Traditionally, the people of the neighborhood spent the night helping the cooks in cooking.
-They also volunteer to serve the food for the hosts to the guests.
-This involves a fair amount of social interaction which help build rapport with the neighbors.

-Sadya is served in pankthi (Sanskrit) – panthi in Malayalam – meaning in lines or rounds where sets of people are served in sitting lines, on the floor earlier, now on benches and desks.
-There can be many pankthis depending upon the size of the crowd and the capacity of the place.
-The hosts normally sits only during the last pankthi.
-The host will eat at the last and will go around every pankthi/panthi to greet the guests and to ensure that they are satisfied.

-In a Sadya, the meals are served on a banana leaf.
+In a sadya, the meals are served on a banana leaf.
 The leaf is folded and closed once the meal is finished.
 In some instances, closing the leaf toward you communicates satisfaction with the meal, while folding it away from oneself signifies that the meal can be improved.
-However, the direction the leaf is folded in can have different meanings in various parts of India.
+However, the direction the leaf is folded in can have different meanings in various parts of Kerala.

-The Central Travancore-style sadya is renowned to be the most disciplined and tradition-bound.
+The Central Travancore-style sadya is known to be the most disciplined and tradition-bound.
 There is usually an order followed in serving the dishes, starting from the chips and pickles first.
 However, different styles and approaches to making and serving the dishes are adopted in various parts of Kerala depending on local preferences.
+Aranmula Valla-sadya is the most celebrated sadya with over 64 items served traditionally.